OKGooguep/OK_Googuep/README.md

 # OK_Googuep
-AI & IoT Hackathon
+AI & IoT Hackathon\n
-We are planning for to make voice recognition emergency cases.
-Our team name is RNC.
+We are planning for to make voice recognition emergency cases.\n Our team name is RNC.